cairis-platform/cairis-ui/README.md

 ### Installing into CAIRIS

+Normally, all you have to do is go to cairis/cairis/bin on the server and run ```sudo -E ./installUI.sh'''.

-To deploy latest version of the CAIRIS 2 UI:
+If you want to manually deploy latest version of the UI then do the following:

 1. Run ```yarn run build``` to create a deployable dist directory.
 Copy this to the cairis/cairis directory on your server.
 2. Set the web_static_dir and web_asset_dir entries in your cairis.cnf to point to this dist directory.